-A Fund may invest in one or more CIS including schemes managed by the Manager and/or Investment an Manager or affiliates. its As a shareholder of another CIS, a Fund along bluow bear. with other shareholders, its pro rata portion of the expenses of the other CIS, including investment management and/or other fees.
+A Fund may invest in one or more CIS including schemes managed by the and/or Investment Manager an As a Manager or its affiliates. shareholder of another CIS. a Fund bear. along with shareholders, its pro rata portion of the expenses of the other CIS, including investment management and/or other fees.
 These fees would be in addition to the Investment Management Fees and other expenses which a Fund bears directly in connection with its own operations.

 CIS may have different settlement cycles than that of the Funds.
 Thus, there may be mismatch between the two settlement cycles causing the Funds to use borrowing on a temporary basis to meet such obligations.
 This may result in charges being incurred by the relevant Fund.
-Any such borrowing will comply with the Regulations.
+Any such borrowing comply with the Regulations.
 Further, each CIS may not be valued at the same time or on the same day as the relevant Fund and accordingly the net asset value of such CIS used in the calculation of the Net Asset Value of the relevant Fund will be the latest available net asset value of such CIS (further details on the calculation of the Net Asset Value are set out under the heading "Valuation of Assets").